 All costs tend to increase with the higher functional class of the road.
-This is expected because, for example, arterial roads are built to higher standards than collector roads (with wider shoulders, longer sight distances and better quality materials; arterial roads are also maintained at higher standards because of higher traffic volumes and speeds).
+This is expected because, for example, arterial roads are built to higher standards than collector roads (with wider shoulders, longer sight distances, and better quality materials; arterial roads are also maintained at higher standards because of higher traffic volumes and speeds).
 However, there are few exceptions.
-For example, the pavement maintenance and rehabilitation costs for provincial arterial roads in Southern Ontario are higher than the corresponding costs for freeways (Table 49, second table from the top on the left-hand side).
-This anomaly is caused by the high-performance initial pavement construction of freeways in Southern Ontario.
-By increasing the initial pavement construction costs (initial pavement construction costs for arterial roads), the subsequent pavement maintenance and rehabilitation costs are lowered.
+For example, according to data given in Table 49, the pavement maintenance and rehabilitation costs for provincial arterial roads in Southern Ontario are higher than the corresponding costs for freeways.
+This anomaly is caused by the high-standards for the initial pavement construction of freeways in Southern Ontario.
+By increasing the initial pavement construction costs for freeways are about 64 percent higher than the corresponding costs for arterial roads), the subsequent pavement maintenance and rehabilitation costs are lowered.